Safety glass: Laminated glass

 Laminated glass is composed of layers of glass and plastic held together by an interlayer.
 When laminated glass is broken, it is held in place by an interlayer, typically of polyvinyl butyral (PVB), between its two or more layers of glass, which crumble into small pieces.
 The interlayer keeps the layers of glass bonded even when broken, and its toughening prevents the glass from breaking up into large sharp pieces.
 This produces a characteristic "spider web" cracking pattern (radial and concentric cracks) when the impact is not enough to completely pierce the glass.

 Laminated glass is normally used when there is a possibility of human impact or where the glass could fall if shattered.
 Skylight glazing and automobile windshields typically use laminated glass.
 In geographical areas requiring hurricane-resistant construction, laminated glass is often used in exterior storefronts, curtain walls and windows.
-The PVB interlayer also gives the glass a much higher sound insulation rating, due to the damping effect, and also blocks most of the incoming UV radiation (88% in window glass and 97.4% in windscreen glass).
+The PVB interlayer also gives the glass a much higher sound insulation rating, due to the damping effect, and blocks most of the incoming UV radiation (88% in window glass and 97.4% in windscreen glass).